 Some children exhibit particular behaviours based on early childhood experiences and family circumstances.
 As a school we recognise that their behaviour is their way of communicating their emotions.
-We also understand that for many children they need to feel a level of safety before they exhibit escalated behaviours.
+We also understand that, for many children, they need to feel a level of safety before they exhibit escalated behaviours.
 Where possible, we use our Pastoral Team to build relationships with each individual child.
 If required, these children will have bespoke 'Positive Handling Plans' written which highlight their needs and triggers as well as outlining the best way to support them.
 The PHP sits alongside the behaviour targets in the child's Support Plan.

-When dealing with an episode of escalated behaviour we would always try to de-escalate the situation as per the child's positive handling plan.
+When dealing with an episode of escalated behaviour, we would always try to de-escalate the situation as per the child's positive handling plan.
 If this isn't working and we feel the child or other children/ staff are in danger then as a last resort we would use TEAM teach strategies to guide a child to safety or restrain.
 This would be recorded in school and shared with parents.
 This will only be used as a last resort and by senior staff in school.

-The school will record all behaviour incidents on CPOMS and any restraints using a Serious Incident Report (SIR form).
+The school will record all behaviour incidents on CPOMS and any restraints using a Serious Incident Report which are kept in a numbered and bound book.
 The incidents will always be shared with parents.

-Exclusions will occur following extreme incidents at the discretion of the Head Teacher.
+Suspension or exclusions will occur following extreme incidents at the discretion of the Head Teacher in line with our Suspension and Permanent Exclusion Policy.

-If a child continues to exhibit escalated behaviours then a discussion will take place with parents and the child's case will be presented at our SEND planning and consultation meeting with the Educational psychologist, Behaviour Improvement Team and The Schools Inclusion Officer.
-A decision will take place with regards to next steps and whether a PSP (Pastoral Support Plan) is needed.
+If a child continues to exhibit escalated behaviours then a discussion will take place with parents and the child's case will be shared through the TESSA model to gain advice and, where appropriate, the involvement of external services such as the Behaviour Improvement Team, Educational psychologist and The Schools Inclusion Officer.
+Working alongside these professionals, a decision will take place with regards to next steps and whether a PSP (Pastoral Support Plan) is needed.